Jafar Qoli Khan Donboli: Reign in Shaki

 Jafar Qoli attacked Sadiq Khan in 1798, defeated him, plundered Sarab and forced him to flee to Mughan.
 During his reign, Donboli tribe numbered 12.000 families.
 Later he rose up against Fath Ali in 1799, but was defeated by an army sent against him under Abbas Mirza near Salmas.
 Jafarqoli had to flee to Erivan Khanate and submit to Russians.
 In June 1804, at the head of his cavalry, as part of the Russian troops, he participated in the siege of Erivan.
 In July of the same year, he accepted Russian citizenship.
-On December 10, 1806, Emperor Alexander I approved Jafar Qoli Khan as the new khan of Shaki and promoted him to the rank of lieutenant general.
+On 10 December 1806, Emperor Alexander I approved Jafar Qoli Khan as the new khan of Shaki and promoted him to the rank of lieutenant general.
 He was presented with the Imperial Certificate and a banner with the state emblem of Russia.
 A diamond feather, a saber decorated with precious stones and a gold medal sprinkled with diamonds were also awarded.
-During the Russian-Iranian war of 1804-1813, Jafar Quli Khan fought as member of the Russian army and was awarded the Order of St. Anna, 1st degree.
+During the Russian-Iranian war of 1804-1813, Jafar Quli Khan fought as a member of the Russian army and was awarded the Order of St. Anna, 1st degree.

 He died on 3 September 1814 from malaria.
 The descendants of Jafar Qoli Khan bore the surname Khoyski.

 Family

-He had at least 3 wives with numerous issues:
+He had at least three wives with numerous issues: